Members of the Municipal Planning Commission (MPC)

 |Application Submission||1 week||Upon receipt of a completed application for a Development Permit, the Development Authority (DO) shall review the application and advise if the application falls under Discretionary use.
 If the application falls under Discretionary Use the DO will refer with recommendations to the Municipal Planning Commission (MPC) for its consideration and decision.
 This same process will also apply if a variance is requested.

-Staff will send a letter to the applicant to notify them that the file has been opened and assigned a file number.
+Staff will send an email to the applicant to notify them that the file has been opened and assigned a file number.
 To check the status of your application, please have your assigned permit number available.

 |Review of Application & Preparation for MPC Meeting